ondrej17/kabuto/src/modules/descriptors/README.md

 ### Building `googletest` framework

-No building is needed, all header files are already included (`tests/gtest`).
+No building is needed, all header files are already included (`tests/gtest` and `tests/GoogleTest`).

 ### Building tests